theislab/mapqc/README.md

 You need to have Python 3.10 or newer installed on your system.

-There are several alternative options to install mapqc:
+There are several alternative options to install mapQC:

 1) Install the latest release of `mapqc` from [PyPI][]: